Disclaimer

 So who exactly was Mr. Joseph Dutton?
 According to various online sources, Joseph Dutton was actually born as Ira Dutton in Stowe, Vermont, on April 27, 1843.
 His parents Ezra and Abigail were strong Protestants - Baptists - and instilled in their son a measure of their Christian Faith.
 In his youth, Ira lived for a time in Wisconsin where he worked at a bookstore and also taught Sunday School.
 When the American Civil War erupted in 1860s, he enlisted in the Union Army and served with distinction until the end of the war.

-Joseph Dutton sitting in the midst of some of the young
+Joseph Dutton sitting in the midst of some of

-male leper patients of Kalaupapa, Molokai
+male leper patients of Kalaupapa

 Sometime during his military tenure Ira married, but his wife (he never did name her) was habitually unfaithful, resulting in the couple's divorce in 1881.
 To add to his personal issues, he was also addicted to alcohol.
 He drank heavily, until, finally coming to his senses, Ira made a personal promise in 1876 to never drink again; a vow he kept for life.